ovh/cds/docs/content/building-pipelines/building-pipelines.actions.builtin.artifact-upload.md

 **Artifact Upload Action** is a builtin action, you can't modify it.

-This action can be used to upload artifact in CDS.
-This is the good way to share files between pipelines or stages.
+This action can be used to upload artifacts in CDS.
+This is the recommended way to share files between pipelines or stages.

-## Action Parameter
+## Parameters
 * path: Path of file to upload
 * tag: Tag to apply to your file.